 This report is based on a webinar presented by John Moore, CEO and Founder of Chilmark Research, on August 7, 2019, titled, “Population Health Management: Path to Value.”

-Regulatory changes demand that providers take on more risk and have the appropriate have the IT infrastructures to do.
+Regulatory changes demand that providers take on more risk and have the appropriate IT infrastructures to do.
 Therefore value-based care (VBC) and population health management (PHM) are increasingly integral to future healthcare technology and market trajectories.
 Meeting PHM goals requires significant investment, and organizations are still seeking better understanding of the PHM landscape, how to derive benefit from it, and how to achieve positive ROI from investments in PHM strategies.

 Health systems need four core elements to enable PHM: